Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

 where $C^{+}(0,1)$ denotes a half-Cauchy prior.

-Prior \eqref{eq:rank1-aug-prior}-\eqref{eq:int-prior} is chosen to have a global-local shrinkage form motivated by the horseshoe prior \citep{carvalho2009handling}.
+Priors \eqref{eq:rank-1-indpt-priors}-\eqref{eq:int-prior} are chosen to have a global-local shrinkage form motivated by the horseshoe prior \citep{carvalho2009handling}.
 Small values of the global parameter $\nu$ favor most of the interactions $h_{uv}\approx 0$, while the heavy-tailed prior on local parameters $\tau_{uv,1}$ and $\tau_{uv,2}$ allow certain interactions to have $P_{uv}$ and $N_{uv}$ components arbitrarily far from zero.
-The role of the penalty is to favor $h_{uv}$s that are close to synergistic, antagonistic, or null.
-However, the prior on $\kappa_{uv}$ allows the penalty to be greatly relaxed for certain pairs of exposures.
+Furthermore, the densities of $\tau_{uv,1}^2$ and $\tau_{uv,2}^2$ have infinite spikes at $0$, allowing either $P_{uv}$ or $N_{uv}$ to be efficiently shrunk to zero.
+This successfully shrinks $h_{uv}$ towards the class of SAN interactions.
+As a result, our formulation is able to incorporate prior information as follows.
+Firstly, it encourages global sparsity across the $\binom{p}{2}$ interactions as $p$ increases, leading to an overall small number of non-null interactions as is expected in practice.
+Secondly, it is able to target potentially non-linear synergistic or antagonistic interactions.
+Thirdly, as we refrain from imposing strict constraints, our approach also maintains flexibility to detect interactions that do not belong to the SAN class.
+We describe posterior computation with this setup in Section \ref{sec:posterior-sampling}.